 How Much Does a City (Commuter) E-Bike Weigh

 Typically, a city e-bike, often used for commuting or just riding locally, weighs less than some electric bikes with wider tires and larger frames.
 You should be able to find one that weighs an average of 55 lbs.

 Because you’ll be riding primarily on asphalt and concrete, you won’t need wide tires, which will reduce the overall weight.
-But you might want cargo racks to carry books, groceries, or supplies, which will affect how much electric bikes weigh.
+But you might want cargo racks to carry a surfboard, books, groceries, or supplies, which will affect how much electric bikes weigh.

 However, if you are also looking for one that folds, as above, you’ll need to find one with wheels 12″-20″.